minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ) <main_logit>

 // add logit/probit results
-The results from the conditional logit, see @logit-main, used as a robustness check show similar trends as the linear probability models above.
-When regressing Vote against the contribution and control variables, we see that the coefficient for contributions are log-odds.
-In other words, for a 1000 USD increase in the anti (pro) environmental, the expected change in log odds is -2.135e-05 (9.944e-05), ceteris paribus.
-These results are a bit less significant than these of the LPM, since anti-environmental contributions are significant on a 0.05 and pro-environmental on a 0.01 level, when only including control variables.
-When fixing for state and years, the estimate coefficients for pro environemtnal contributions are 0.502 and -0.47 for the anti enviornmental contributions, ceteris paribus, where both coefficients are significant on a 0.1 level.
-When fixing legislator and year, however, neither contribution variable is significant.
+The results from the conditional logit used as a robustness check, see
+@main_logit, show similar trends as the linear probability models above.
+When regressing Vote against the contribution and control variables, see column 1 in
+@main_logit, we see that pro-environmental contributions affect a pro-environmental vote positively, and anti-environemtal contributions negatively.
+Given that these coefficients have the same signs and significance level, I conclude that these results are robust.
+When looking at the conditional logit from columns 2,3 and 4 in @main_logit, these results are also highly significant and show similar results to their corresponding LPM with fixed effects, thus these results are also robust.

+Finally, as discussed in @model-spec, the individual votes were regressed with the corresponding pro- and anti-enviornmental contributs of the rollcall votes leading up to the vote in question.
+See @lpm-per-vote in the appendix.
+Interestingly enough, when looking at the early votes, i.e. vote in the 113th and 114th congress, then the campaign contributions six months prior, no matter if anti- or pro-environmental, are insignificant, whereas in the votes in the 116th and 117th congress, the votes from the earlier sessions are more significant on average.
+This could indicate that especially when it comes to repeated votes on the same topics, not the actual short-term contribution within six months of the vote influences voting behaviour, but the contributions from the earlier relevant votes is more effective in determining voting behaviour.
+This could indicate, that representatives do form long term relationships with their contributors, but not necessarily within a congressional election#footnote( [as discussed in @contribs-choice, where the effect contribution of an entire
+    congressional prior to the vote had the same effect as the contributions six months prior to vote.],
+), but over multiple, in this case, up to 5 congressional periods.

 == Contribution and Vote Changes